 But the biggest addition ZBoard made was to include four speed modes so people with different experience levels can still enjoy the ride.
 At the bottom end, beginner mode has a top speed of 6 miles per hour with slow acceleration and slow braking.
 At the top end, ludicrous mode has a top speed of 20mph with extreme acceleration and extreme braking.
 Normal and expert modes fall somewhere in between.

-“Originally we thought that multiple speed modes were a ‘nice to have,’ not a ‘must have’ because the ZBoard 1 had just one mode and was well received,” Ben Forman, ZBoard CEO, told Digital Trends.
+“Originally we thought that multiple speed modes were a ‘nice to have,’ not a ‘must have’ because the ZBoard 1 had just one mode and was well received,” Ben Forman, ZBoard CEO, told Digital Trends at CES.
 “It turned out the ZBoard 2 is so much more powerful that beginner’s wanted soft, calm accel and decel curves, and a capped speed, while experienced riders really want to rip.”